 Letter 456: The loss in not having such a listener was mine, the speaker's.

-The loss in not having such a listener was mine, the speaker's.
-You will have no trouble finding a more skillful orator, but I will not find a more sympathetic judge.
+The loss of not gaining such a listener was the speaker's.
+For you will not lack a more skillful orator, but we shall not find a more kindly disposed judge.

 AI-assisted translation - This translation was produced with AI assistance and has not been peer-reviewed.
 See the 19th-century translation or original Latin/Greek below for scholarly use.